jlam55555/hmmos/notes/fs.md

 Let's assume the kernel image is written in the root directory with name "KERNEL.BIN".
 We need to be able to locate and read this file into memory.
+For simplicity, the bootloader will maintain its own minimal FAT32 implementation for the sole purpose of loading the kernel binary.

+## disk interfaces

+(may split this out into another notes file if this gets too long)

+- **SATA (Serial AT Attachment)**: common physical interface for hard drives.
+Can be accessed using the ATA (older) or AHCI (newer) software interfaces.
+- **PATA (Parallel AT Attachment)**: older than SATA, can be accessed using the ATA interface.
+- **IDE (Integrated Drive Electronics)**: original name for PATA
+- **ATAPI (ATA Packet Interface)**: extensions to ATA to support more devices other than hard drives (e.g. optical drives, SCSI devices)
+- **AHCI (Advanced Host Controller Interface)**: encapsulates SATA devices and provides a standard PCI interface.
+Supports all of the ATA functionality and more.
+- **PCI (Peripheral Component Interconnect)**: a high-performance bus for peripherals; can be used to enumerate devices.
+- **HBA (Host Bus Adapter)**: the AHCI controller.
+Usually this refers to a physical extension card or onboard chip that connects external storage to a system bus.
+NICs are similar for networking.
+- **FIS (Frame Information Structure)**: The packets used to communicate between the CPU and the HBA.

+For HmmOS, we'll start with a simple AHCI driver.
+We can start with PIO-mode (slow but simple) and then implement DMA.

 ### TODO
-- [X] write the HmmOS kernel to a FAT filesystem
+- [X] write the HmmOS kernel to a FAT32 filesystem
-- [ ] implement basic FAT support in the bootloader
+- [X] implement basic FAT32 support in the bootloader
-- [ ] write a basic SATA driver that can read/write one block at a time
+- [ ] write a basic AHCI driver in the kernel
-- [ ] implement FAT support in the kernel to load userspace programs
+- [ ] implement FAT32 support in the kernel to load userspace programs

+Further TODO items
-- [ ] (later) write an ELF loader and store the binaries in ELF form rather than flat binaries
+- [ ] write an ELF loader and store the binaries in ELF format
+- [ ] VFS layer
+- [ ] ext2 support
+- [ ] NVMe support